Modalities/ml_filter/README.md

 Key Features:

-- LLMService: This service provides seamless access to hosted large language models (LLMs) that evaluate the quality of documents using custom, user-defined prompts.
+- Dataset Generation: A client provides seamless access to hosted large language models (LLMs) that evaluate the quality of documents using custom, user-defined prompts.
 By leveraging powerful LLMs, MLFilter enables the creation of training dataset for classifiers that filter documents based on their quality.

-- Modalities: MLFilter includes an entry point for Modalities, allowing users to train and fine-tune classifiers based on the generated datasets.
+- Training of Classifiers: MLFilter provides training functionalities allowing users to train and fine-tune classifiers based on the generated datasets.
 This feature enables the creation of specialized models tailored to specific needs and domains, enhancing the utility of the framework for a wide range of applications.

 ## Setup LLMService on DGX-01:
   1. Export the model weights path: `export HUGGINGFACECACHE=/raid/data/checkpoints/data`